kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

 A Kosli environment stores information about what software is running in your actual runtime environment (server, Kubernetes cluster, AWS, ...)
-We use one Kosli environment per runtime environment.

 A typical setup reports what is running on the staging server and on the production server.
 To report what is